Empower Your Practice

 Breakdown of DAP format:

 2. In the assessment section, the clinician provides an analysis of the data.
 This section is more subjective, as it involves the clinician's professional judgement and insights.
-It includes interpretations of the client's condition, progress, and any issues identified during the session.
+It includes interpretations of the client's mental status, progress, and any issues identified during the session.

 3. The plan section outlines the next steps in the client's treatment.
 It includes the clinician's recommendations, goals for future sessions, and any planned interventions.
 The plan should be specific, actionable, and tailored to the client's needs.